BastionAI/bastionai.github.io/_posts/2025-07-14-how-llms-really-work.md

 1.  **Initial Processing:** The model first processes your entire prompt using the full Transformer architecture we've described.
 It builds a rich, contextual understanding of your query.
 2.  **The First Prediction:** The model generates a probability score for every possible next token.
 The token `its` might have a 30% probability, `privacy` a 20%, `the` a 15%, and so on.
 3.  **Sampling:** The model selects a token from this list.
-It doesn't always pick the most probable one; a bit of randomness (controlled by a "temperature" setting) makes the output feel more natural.
+It doesn't always pick the most probable one; a bit of randomness, controlled by a "temperature" setting, makes the output feel more natural and creative.
+A low temperature makes the model more deterministic and focused, while a high temperature encourages more diverse and unexpected results.
 Let's say it picks `privacy`.
 4.  **The Loop Begins:** The newly chosen token, `privacy`, is **appended** to the original input.
 The model's new input is now: "The best thing about local AI is privacy".
-5.  **Rinse and Repeat:** The model feeds this *new, longer input* back into itself.
-It re-processes the entire sequence and again predicts the next token.
+5.  **Rinse and Repeat:** The model feeds this *new, longer input* back into itself and again predicts the next token.
 This loop continues until it generates a special `[END_OF_TEXT]` token.
+For efficiency, modern LLMs use an optimization called **KV Caching**, where the intermediate calculations ("Key" and "Value" vectors) from previous steps are saved.
+This means the model only needs to perform the full computation for the newest token, making generation much faster.

 This iterative process is why an LLM is *not* a parrot.
-A parrot mimics sounds.
-An LLM generates novel text by continuously re-evaluating the entire conversational context at every single step.[^1]

-[^1]: While it's conceptually easier to imagine the model re-processing the entire input each time, modern LLMs use an important optimization called **KV Caching**.
-The "Key" and "Value" vectors from previous tokens are cached, so the model only needs to perform the full computation for the newest token, making generation much more efficient.
+Unlike a parrot that simply repeats trained phrases, the model dynamically regenerates its response one token at a time by re-evaluating the *entire* context at every step.
+This enables it to produce truly novel and coherent answers that are tailored to the specific conversation.

 ### Part 5: Putting It All Together - An End-to-End Example